osrf/gazebo_design/zmq_transport/zmq_transport.md

     cb(topic, rep)

-A msg is defined as protobuf message.
+A msg is defined as a protobuf message.

 ## Performance Considerations ##